Keon6/FinancialFilingScraper/README.md

 # FinancialFilingScraper
 Project to extract, transform, and load (ETL) data from financial statements of publicly traded companies.
-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+So far, only supports companies listed on the NASDAQ or the NYSE, which are the ones whose filings are availabe from the U.S. Securities and Exchange Commission website (https://www.sec.gov)

 ### Prerequisites
 Following Python Packages are required: